Arunesh-Gour/Aquaponics_System/docs/software/EmulatedHardware_SRS.rst

 Scope
 -----
-Emulated hardware consists of 2 segments for IoTs - sensors and controllers.
+Emulated hardware consists of 2 segments for IoTs - sensors and actuators.
-Sensors only provide reading of current state, while controllers provide both reading and control write operations.
+Sensors only provide reading of current state, while actuators provide both reading and control write operations.

 Sensors